ironlumps/Assignment_1/README.md

-Ryan Kassab
+Ryan Kassab \n
-2296707
+2296707 \n
-rkassab@chapman.edu
+rkassab@chapman.edu \n
-CPSC350-01
+CPSC350-01 \n
-Assignment 1
+Assignment 1 \n

 The source files that are being submitted are: dna.h, dna.cpp, and main.cpp.
-These are all contained within the GitHub repository, Assignment_1.
+These are all contained within the GitHub \n repository, Assignment_1. \n

-The problems in the code that I ran into was just simple C++ code errors for one reason or another, mainly because my knowledge in C++ is minimal at best, or some simple run-time errors based on like segmentation faults and things of that nature.
+The problems in the code that I ran into was just simple C++ code errors for one reason or another, mainly because my knowledge \n in C++ is minimal at best, or some simple run-time errors based on like segmentation faults and things of that nature. \n

-The references I used were several websites linked below and Ryan Lidner for some help on the equations while printing the random strings.
+The references I used were several websites linked below and Ryan Lidner for some help on the equations while printing the random strings.\n
-References:
+References: \n
 https://stackoverflow.com/questions/25267372/correct-way-to-detach-from-a-container-without-stopping-it
 https://stackoverflow.com/questions/874134/find-if-string-ends-with-another-string-in-c
 http://www.cplusplus.com/doc/tutorial/files/